Alexander Eig: Biography

 In 1925 he was invited by Otto Warburg to join the agricultural experimental station in Tel Aviv, where he worked with Michael Zohary.
 A year later, the unit moved to Jerusalem, and they joined the staff of the Hebrew University of Jerusalem.
 That year he married Itta Faktorovsky, the sister of his closest friend and fellow botanist Elazar Faktorovsky.

 In 1931 he graduated with his Ph.D., and founded the Botanic Garden on Mount Scopus, together with Zohary and Naomi Feinbrun-Dothan.
-On 1932 he started teaching botany.
+In 1932 he started teaching botany.
 Among his students were the brothers Aaron and Ephraim Katzir.